 GeneCards Summary for LOXL2 Gene

-LOXL2 (Lysyl Oxidase-Like 2) is a Protein Coding gene.
-Diseases associated with LOXL2 include chronic cholangitis and craniometaphyseal dysplasia.
-Among its related pathways are Degradation of the extracellular matrix and Elastic fibre formation.
+LOXL2 (Lysyl Oxidase Like 2) is a Protein Coding gene.
+Diseases associated with LOXL2 include hyperostosis cranialis interna and chronic cholangitis.
+Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include chromatin binding and electron carrier activity.
 An important paralog of this gene is LOXL1.

 UniProtKB/Swiss-Prot for LOXL2 Gene